Seven-a-side

 The

 kid wasn’t wrong.
-The rugged Delaney was unstoppable and edged the game for
+The rugged Delaney was unstoppable and won the game for

 them, but Woodlands didn’t get it all their own way.
 Our lads scrapped to the